level3php/resource/README.md

 Level3 Resource [![Build Status](https://travis-ci.org/level3php/resource.png?branch=master)](https://travis-ci.org/level3php/resource)
 ==============================

-Level3 Resource is a library for representing and consuming in different [hypermedia](http://en.wikipedia.org/wiki/Hypermedia) formats.
+Level3 Resource is a library for representing and consuming resources in different [hypermedia](http://en.wikipedia.org/wiki/Hypermedia) formats.

 A resource in a [HATEOAS API] (http://en.wikipedia.org/wiki/HATEOAS) must describe its own capabilities and interconnections, which is the third level of [Three Levels of the REST Maturity Model](http://www.infoq.com/news/2010/03/RESTLevels)

 ### Why Hypermedia?